 Place the pan inside the preheated oven and bake the pudding for 60 to 70 minutes.

 Let the pudding cool at room temperature.
-Serve the pudding with orange sauce and enjoy.
+Serve it with orange sauce and enjoy.

 Commonly Asked Questions

-You can store any leftover pudding in a container that’s airtight, and put it in the fridge.
-Using this method, the pudding can last for up to 5 days.
-You can also keep the pudding in the freezer, which would typically allow the pudding to stay good for up to 3 months.
-Just remember to thaw ahead of time and reheat the pudding before serving.
+You can store any leftover pudding inside an airtight container and have it cool in a fridge.
+Using this method, the pudding can last for up to five days.
+You can also keep the pudding in the freezer, which would typically allow the pudding to stay good for at least three months.
+Just remember to thaw and reheat the pudding before serving.

 There are different ways in which you can go about reheating your pudding.
-The first way is by wrapping the pudding in foil and heating it in the oven for about an hour or until hot at 302°F. The second option is to gently steam the wrapped pudding for 45 minutes to an hour or until the pudding is hot.
+One way is wrapping the pudding in foil and heating it in the oven for about an hour or until it’s hot at 302°F. Another option is gently steaming the wrapped pudding for 45 minutes to an hour or until it’s hot.
 You can do this by placing it on a trivet in a saucepan.
 Afterward, allow the pudding to cool, as it is best served at room temperature.

-Top off your holiday feast with this hearty hunter’s pudding recipe!
-You can’t go wrong with this flavorful fruit-filled heaven that’s sure to make your mouth water.
-There’s no need to worry about the complexity of this dish, as this pudding recipe is perfectly achievable even for beginners.
-Make this hunter’s pudding today or for your next holiday dinner party.
+Top off your special dinners with this decadent hunter’s pudding recipe!
+You can’t go wrong as this flavorful fruit-filled heaven is sure to make you and your guests’ mouths water.
+You also need not to worry about making it, as this plum pudding recipe is easily doable for beginners.
+Hunter’s pudding is definitely tastier and healthier than the usual store-bought snack pack puddings!